-Although I cooked the sprouts in my Big Easy you can also cook them in the oven at 425 F, on racks, until crispy.
+Although I cooked the sprouts in my Big Easy on bunk bed baskets you can also cook them in the oven at 425 F, on racks, until crispy.

 If you want to enjoy Brussels sprouts cooked on your Big Easy but without the bacon, check out my roasted Brussels sprouts recipe.
 If you love bacon like I do, my maple bacon carrots are crazy good too!